particle-iot/docs/src/content/troubleshooting/led.md

 You can also reset your device to a known state by following [these instructions](/troubleshooting/guides/device-troubleshooting/device-blinking-red-yellow-or-frozenno-led/).

+After an SOS, the device reboots, then you can use the [System.resetReason()](/reference/device-os/api/system-calls/reset-reason) call to find the panic code.
+This is also uploaded to the cloud using the [last_reset event](/reference/cloud-apis/api/#spark-device-last_reset) after reconnecting to the cloud.

 There are a number of other red blink codes that may be expressed after the SOS blinks: